TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Previously, this was performed by using a :php:`ExtensionTestEnvironment` hook in composer.json.

-But the functionality for this has been moved to the core with patch https://review.typo3.org/c/Packages/TYPO3.CMS/+/71029 (since TYPO3 v11), so it is no longer recommended to use :php:`ExtensionTestEnvironment`.
+The functionality for this has been moved to the Core with patch https://review.typo3.org/c/Packages/TYPO3.CMS/+/71029 (since TYPO3 v11), so it is no longer recommended to use :php:`ExtensionTestEnvironment`.